robotsinside/laravel-deletable/README.md

 A `Post` implements a `BelongsToMany` relation with an `Author`.
 The `Post` model leverages Laravel's built in `SoftDeletes` trait.
 If the `Post` is related to one or more authors, soft deleting the post succeeds, even if a foreign key constraint exists at the database level.

-In some situations this might not be what you want and can be avoided by using the `softDeletable` method.
+In some situations this might not be what you want and can be avoided by using the `deletable` method.

 We have a couple of options to handle this.